davidgsd/AllScan/README.md

 # Road Map
 As of version 0.65, AllScan implements the main features I originally planned, and works very well for the use case of personal nodes that have one or two primary users and/or a small number of occasional other users.
 A future version of AllScan will add enhanced support for a larger number of simultaneous web-client users (which will require ASL stats caching so that numerous web-clients would not each be making separate ASL stats requests which would significantly slow down the stats scanning functions).
 However this is not a common use case and is not a current priority.
 AllScan will also at some point more fully support nodes with more than one node number eg. allowing the local node to be selected from a select box control.
 Other changes planned:
 1. Enhanced Favorites management features, saving favorites in AllScan DB rather than in other folders, editing favorites text, reordering table.
-Enable auto update check such that AllScan will check once every few days to see if a new version is available and highlight the Update link if so
 2. Enhanced stats features, caching of stats data to AllScan DB
 3. Other features that are highly requested or that seem like a good idea

 # Release Notes
+**v0.93 2025-05-13**<br>
+Fix bug where for non-logged-in users JavaScript functions would not work.

 **v0.92 2025-05-05**<br>
 When loading main page check if a newer AllScan version is available and if so display a lighting bolt icon link next to the version number in the page header.
 This link then opens the AllScan github page and update instructions.
 Add include/version.txt file to simplify checking of version number.
 JS optimizations to prevent duplicate error messages eg. if node is offline.